aleph-fbk/aleph-fbk.github.io/_collaborations/UniTNAppliedCryptographyBlockchain.md

 # tools:                          # List of IDs of related tools
 #     -

-# projects:                       # List of IDs of related projects
+projects:                       # List of IDs of related projects
-#     -
+    - e-voting

 # collaborations:                 # List of IDs of related collaborations
 #     -

-people:                         # List of IDs of related people
+# people:                         # List of IDs of related people
-    - AlessandroTomasi
+#     - AlessandroTomasi

 # images:                         # Repeat the following structure to add more images
 #     - title:                    # Title of the image
 #       source:                   # Path to the image
 ---

-Laboratory of Applied Cryptography and Blockchain technology
+The Laboratory of Applied Cryptography and Blockchain Technology is a Joint Research Lab of the FBK [Cybersecurity Center](https://www.fbk.eu/en/cybersecurity/) and the UniTN [Laboratory of Industrial Mathematics and Cryptography](https://www.maths.unitn.it/en/110/laboratory-of-industrial-mathematics-and-cryptography), active since 2020.